OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 ---
-title: Using the Octopus Extension
+title: Using the Octopus extension
 description: Octopus Deploy and Azure DevOps can work together to make automated, continuous delivery easy.
 position: 1
 ---

 The new structure of Team Foundation Build gives us a great opportunity to integrate better with your build and release processes from Azure DevOps (formerly VSO) and on-premises Team Foundation Server (TFS) servers.
 We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your Azure DevOps instance or TFS 2017 server.
 This extension makes the following tasks available to your Build and Release processes:

-- The Octopus Tools Installer task.
+- The Octopus Tools installer task.
 - Packaging your application.
 - Pushing your package to Octopus.
-- Creating a Release in Octopus.
+- Creating a release in Octopus.
-- Deploying a Release to an Environment in Octopus.
+- Deploying a release to an environment in Octopus.
-- Promoting a Release from one Environment to the next.
+- Promoting a release from one environment to the next.

 You can also view the status of a project in an environment using the Dashboard Widget.

 We've open-sourced the [OctoTFS repository in GitHub](https://github.com/OctopusDeploy/OctoTFS) if you'd like to contribute.

-## Installing the Extension
+## Installing the extension

 If you're using **Azure DevOps or on-premises Team Foundation Server (TFS) 2017 (or newer)** you can simply [install the extension from the marketplace](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) and follow the instructions below.